azuqua/azure-tools/README.md

 azure-tools
 ===========

-Tools and scripts to manage windows azure storage
+Tools to work with data in Azure storage services (tables, blobs)